Hritikraj8804/KodeKloud_Engineer/Linux_2/01_Create_a_Cron_Job.md

 Open the crontab editor for the root user by executing the following command: `sudo crontab -e -u root`

 In the crontab editor, add the following line: `*/5 * * * * echo hello > /tmp/cron_text`

+Then open /tmp/ after 5min the file will appear there